cariad-tech/fep3_sdk/doc/input/participant/participant_and_element.rst

 .. attention::
     State 'Paused' is not supported yet.
 Trying to set a participant and its components to state 'Paused' results in an error.

-Once the participant instance has been created, its state machine is in state "Unloaded".
+Once the participant instance has been created, its state machine is in state 'Unloaded'.
 The state machine can then be controlled by events via the :ref:`label_service_bus`.

 The following table shows the calls to the FEP Participant API as performed by the element-related guards and actions (postfixed by ``..._element`` in the state machine diagram):